 The organisation has worked hard to foster such an environment for its engineers, and it is paying off both for the business and the client, he says.

 "Managing risk without stifling creativity and ingenuity can bring enormous value to clients and projects," Mr Shelton says.

 "Risk aversion can promote conservative, process-driven approaches to engineering design, in which the opportunities for great outcomes through great engineering are overshadowed by the fear of stepping outside the box."

-"We have worked hard to transform our workplace into one where people will flourish - they can work without the constraints of procedures but are guided by their understanding and alignment of the company and project objectives."
+"We have worked hard to transform Northrop into a place where people will flourish - they can work without the constraints of procedures but are guided by their understanding and alignment of the company and project objectives."